floriandejonckheere/utu-thesis/thesis/chapters/06-automated-modularization/01-introduction.typ

 The secondary studies were used as a starting point for the snowballing process, which resulted in #slr.snowballing.total additional publications being included in the systematic literature review.
 For a list of the selected publications, see @slr_publications.

+#pagebreak()

+The selected publications range in publication date from 2014 to 2024, with a peak in 2022.
+Fewer publications were selected during the first part of the interval, but the number of publications selected increased significantly in the second part of the decade.
+@slr_by_year gives an overview of the distribution of publications by year.

 #figure(
   include("/figures/06-automated-modularization/publications-by-year.typ"),
   caption: [Distribution of publications by year]
 ) <slr_by_year>

-The selected publications range in publication date from 2014 to 2024, with a peak in 2022.
-Fewer publications were selected during the first part of the interval, but the number of publications selected increased significantly in the second part of the decade.

 From the selected publications, we extracted relevant information, such as: